ON THE ISSUES

 GUN VIOLENCE

-We have representation in this District that fails to vote for basic measures to prevent gun violence.
-We need principled and pragmatic leaders on this issue in the Legislature who will do real work to protect New Jersey families.
+We need principled and pragmatic leaders in the Legislature who will do real work to protect New Jersey families from gun violence.
 That means pursuing a comprehensive strategy, including stemming the flow of illegal guns into our State — the sort of work I did as a federal prosecutor — as well as making appropriate updates to our gun violence prevention laws on the books.

 Join